theyosh/TerrariumPI/docs/_tabs/install.md

   - full path to OLD database (`history.db`)
   - full path to NEW database (`terrariumpi.db`)

 7. Answer the questions asked by the script.
-This should match your old and new relays, in order to copy the historycal data.
+This should match your old and new relays, in order to copy the historical data.

 ```
 Found 7 out of 8 are found.
 Below is a summary of the founded relays that can converted.